 As we mentioned earlier, axel is not just another download tool.
-It accelerates HTTP and FTP downloads by using multiple connection to retrieve files from the destination, and can also be configured to use multiple mirrors as well.
+It accelerates HTTP and FTP downloads by using multiple connections to retrieve files from the destination and can also be configured to use multiple mirrors as well.

 If this wasn’t enough to get you motivated to try it out, let’s just add that axel supports automatic aborting and resuming connections that are unresponsive or not returning any data after a given period of time.

 In addition, if you have permission to do so, you can leverage axel to open multiple simultaneous FTP connections to a server in order to multiply the allocated bandwidth per connection.

 If you are not allowed to do this or are not sure about it, you can instead open multiple connections to separate servers and download from all of them at the same time.

 Last but not least, axel differs from other Linux download accelerators in that it puts all the data in a single file at download time, as opposed to writing data to separate files and joining them at a later stage.

 In CentOS/RHEL 8/7, you will need to enable the EPEL repository in order to install axel:

 # yum install epel-release # yum install axel

 In Fedora, it is available from default repositories.